About

 Applicants with higher education study

 If you have previous higher education studies at bachelor level or higher (complete or incomplete) from an approved university or other tertiary institution, you can be considered for admission to a UOW course.
-If you have completed at least half of a standard year of full-time study (.50 full-time equivalent) you will be assessed based on your academic performance.
+If you have completed at least half of a standard year of full-time study (0.50 full-time equivalent) in one degree you will be assessed based on your academic performance.
 Please note: admission to UOW Law requires a minimum of one year of full-time study (1.00 full-time equivalent).

 Applicants with vocational education and training (VET) study

-Completed AQF qualifications at certificate IV, associate diploma, diploma, or advanced diploma will be considered for admission to most course
+Completed qualifications accredited by the Australian Qualifications Framework (AQF) at Certificate IV, associate diploma, diploma, or advanced diploma, including vocational education and training (VET) qualifications will be considered for admission to most courses.

 Applicants with work and life experience (includes those who left secondary education more than 2 years ago)